- Introduction to Geographical Information Science and Technology

 Dr Srivastava has several years of experience in the application of geographical information systems (GIS) and remote sensing techniques to natural resource and urban resources management.
 Dr Srivastava obtained his PhD degree in Geographical Sciences from The Australian National University where he tested several spatial models for predicting fish species’ distribution in the inland aquatic ecosystem.

 Dr Srivastava has worked with different organisations that include Australian Defence Force Academy, Bureau of Rural Sciences, The World Fish Centre, National Bureau of Fish Genetic Resources, and several locations in the Australian National University.
+Currently, he is a member of SSSI’s regional committee of Spatial Information and Cartography Commission.

 - Monitoring Strategy of Erosion Works on the Noosa Spit and Main Beach.